jaymzh/oss-stats/README.md

   - "main"
 default_days: 30                # Default number of days to look back
 default_mode: "all"             # Default mode (ci, pr, issue, or all)
+ci_timeout: 180                 # Timeout for CI processing in seconds (default: 180)

 # Organization configuration section
 organizations: